dougeby/IntuneDocs/intune/skycure-mtd-connector-integration.md

 3. Choose **Properties**.

 4. Next to the **Directory ID**, choose the copy icon, and then paste it to a safe location.
-You’ll need this identifier in the next section.
+You’ll need this identifier in a later step.

     ![Image showing Directory ID in the Azure portal](./media/symantec-azure-portal-directory-ID.png)